 Buy Whole Foods Online is an online retail store that specializes in organic produce and whole foods.
 What you see here is one of their best-performing notifications.
 It received a click rate of 15.2%.
 Out of the 97 people that reached the product page after clicking on the notification, 71 actually made a purchase.
 They were able to generate a 3-figure revenue from this notification alone.

-The Dos and Don’ts
+The dos and don’ts

 – Use the Scheduling feature to send notifications according to the time zones of your users.
 No one wants to wake up in the middle of the night and buy coconut water.

-3) Blogging and Publishing
+3) Blogging and publishing

 – Promote new posts

-– Share well performing content from the past to both your new and old readers
+– Share well-performing content from the past to both your new and old readers

 – Promote content related to what they’re reading right now on your website

-4) News and Media
+4) News and media

-The Dos and Don’ts
+The dos and don’ts

-– Web Push Notifications are accessed frequently on desktops or laptops.
-Be careful not to share NSFW content in the Big Image.
+– Be careful not to share NSFW content in the Big Image.
+Web Push Notifications are accessed frequently on desktops or laptops.
 In Chrome Notifications for web browsers, the notification is fully displayed even when there are multiple notifications in the tray.
 You do not want to catch your subscribers off guard.